PNSmith/pnsmith.github.io/_posts/2021-09-22-mexican-inspired-tortizza.md

 b) Serve the salsa on top and finish with a sprinkle of coriander, remaining spring onion and as much chilli as you like!

 #### Enjoy!

+#### Bake the tortillas in the oven with a lathering of tomato puree and stringy mozzarella cheese and sprinkle over chorizo for a smokey flavour.
+Once golden and bubbly, add the Mexican toppings for a spicy and tangy kick and serve with salsa, coriander and spring onion.